nichsedge/digital-garden/content/Read/Goodreads/One Up On Wall Street How to Use What You Already Know to Make Money in the Market.md

 ---
-title: "One Up On Wall Street: How to Use What You Already Know to Make Money in the Market"
+title: 'One Up On Wall Street: How to Use What You Already Know to Make Money in the Market'
-author: "Peter Lynch"
+author: Peter Lynch
-date: "2022/06/25"
+date: '2022-06-25'
+tags:
+- book
 ---

 # One Up On Wall Street: How to Use What You Already Know to Make Money in the Market